viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 As we can observe in the above code, request middlewares are very similar to redux's middlewares.
 The big difference is that redux middlewares watches all application actions, while request middlewares you apply as you need, for specific requests.

-A middleware should also contain a property `applyPoint`, which should be either `'beforeRequest'` or `'onResponse'`.
+A middleware should also contain a property `applyPoint`, which should be either `'onRequest'` or `'onResponse'`.
 The applyPoint tells in which moment of the request the middleware will be executed.
 Considering we need the token that comes in the response, we use the applyPoint `'onResponse'`.

 Notice we also register the middleware into Arc, using `middlewares.register`